Pre-K Rock Out Info

 Class Dates / Class Shows

-The Tuesday class will have their final performance on Tuesday, October 17 at 3:45.
-The Thursday class's final performance will be on Thursday, October 19 at 3:00.
-The Friday class's final performance will be on Friday, October 20 at 11:00.
-On show days all three classes meet at their regular scheduled times for a dress rehearsal and fun pre-show activities.
+The Tuesday class will have their final performance on Tuesday, December 5 at 3:45.
+The Thursday class's final performance will be on Thursday, December 7 at 3:00.
+The Friday class's final performance will be on Friday, December 8 at 11:00.
+On show days all three classes meet at their regular scheduled times for a dress rehearsal and fun pre-show activities and then families and fans will be invited in at show time.
 Mark your calendars now and feel free to bring guests.

 Where is Rock Band Land?